LazYavuz53/Smart-Job-navigator-with-CrewAI-Gradio/README.md

 ### Conclusion

 The Smart Job Navigator aims to revolutionize the job search and career planning landscape by providing personalized, AI-driven insights and roadmaps.
-With a strong foundation in CrewAI and FastAPI, it offers a robust, scalable solution to help individuals achieve their career goals.
+With a strong foundation in CrewAI and Gradio, it offers a robust, scalable solution to help individuals achieve their career goals.